 “Asklepios is another Son of God, my half brother actually (same father, different mothers).
 We inherited different gifts from our father, who is patron of all the arts and sciences.
 Asklepios’s patrimony was medicine, mine was music.
-Mind you, I owe my poetic genius equally to my mother, the Muse Calliope.
+Mind you, I owe my poetic genius equally to my mother Calliope, who is her own Muse.
 Asklepios was elevated to the Pantheon for being the greatest healer of his time, and even honoured with his own constellation.”
 I smile as Orpheus struggles to suppress his envy.
 “He also has the distinction of being one of the few deities whose worship outlasted the Downfall, for he was esteemed by the medical profession.

 “Until very recently your doctors swore their oath in the name of our father Apollo, my brother Asklepios and his daughters – my dear nieces Hygeia and Panacea.
 They are also gifted healers, it runs in the family.
 Some doctors would like to bring back the original Hippocratic Oath, but most worship Science above all other Gods so it seems unlikely.
 However, Asklepios’s Rod is still the favourite logo of the medical profession.
 My brother is always busy overseeing his healing sanctuary, Asklepion.
 I still have devotees among poets and musicians, who honour my name and take inspiration from my craft.
 Their worship animates our charisma, while our less popular brethren languish among the grey shades.